40+ of the Most Amazing Museums in North Carolina (for ALL Ages!)

 While enjoying Grandfather Mountain’s paths and Mile-high Swinging Bridge, take a moment and check out the Nature Museum inside the park.

-You’ll find exhibits dedicated to the natural history of this mountain near Boone and its surroundings.
-There are also wildlife habitats nearby with black bears, bald eagles, and more wonderful animals.
+Near Banner Elk and Boone in the High Country, you’ll find exhibits dedicated to the natural history of this mountain.
+Nearby are wildlife habitats with black bears, bald eagles, and other wonderful animals.

 Read More: Things to Do in Blowing Rock